 1. Fried Eggs on Toast.
-My middle child doesn’t care for eggs, which is ironic because she was allergic to them her first few years of life.
-The rest of us love fried eggs, though.
-I will fry an egg or two in butter with some sea salt and pepper for flavor.
+This is my go-to breakfast.
+I have this at least 4 mornings a week because it’s so quick and easy, and it keeps me full till lunchtime.
+I fry an egg or two in butter with sea salt and pepper for flavor.
 I usually throw a piece of bread into the toaster at the same time (Udi’s Gluten Free for me!)
 They both take about 3 minutes and are ready at the same time.
-I like to put my egg right on my toast and eat it together.
+I like to put my egg right on top of my toast and eat them together.

-3. Healthy AND Tasty Pancakes with real maple syrup.
+4. Healthy AND Tasty Pancakes with real maple syrup.
 I’ll be honest.
 It took my kids a few days to come around to this hearty pancake recipe, but now they ask for them.
 I make a batch for Saturday mornings, and then I store the leftovers in the freezer in ZipLock gallon bags that we pop in the toaster oven and eat throughout the week.
-My daughters particularly like these.

-4. French Toast with real maple syrup.
-This actually whips up pretty quickly.
-Bonus if you make it with homemade bread.
+6. French Toast with real maple syrup.
+You can’t go wrong with this traditional favorite.
+It whips up pretty quickly, and you get an extra bonus if you make it with homemade bread.

 7. Gluten-Free Banana Bread.
 Of course, you can make your favorite gluten-full version, but banana bread (or any quick bread) can make a nice breakfast.
 I like to spread mine with cream cheese for some protein.

 8. Egg & Cheese Sandwiches.
 This is a great way to get eggs into your kids if they don’t like them by themselves.
 For a super special gluten-free treat, try making my cornbread donuts instead of using English muffins.